microsoft/BCTech/samples/AppInsights/TroubleShootingGuides/README.md

 ![Install Kqlmagic](../images/install-kqlmagic-2.png)

+If the installation of KQL Magic fails, you might be hit by a bug in Windows that affects Python.
+Sorry!
+Fix is on its way.
+Until then, run this command pip install numpy==1.19.3 in a Python code cell (just create a new notebook and change to the Python Kernel).

 # Now what?
 You are now ready to run some notebooks.
 Either write your own or download some from this repository.